gkieszkowski/gkieszkowski.github.io/index.md

 ### Work/time/scope management
 - Who is accountable for `X,Y,Z`? (ex. backlog, product vision, delivery...etc.. - in general mapping structure and creating RACI)
 - What will happen if we won't do this task? (if answer is `nothing` - do not proceed)
-- How can we do less? (ex. less tasks, less features, less code - lowering `average WIP`)
+- How can we do less (ex. less tasks, less features, less code - lowering `average WIP`)?
 - If we could just pick one thing to deliver this week/month/day/sprint - what would it be?
 - Which tasks can be splitted into smaller, managable pieces?
 - Does each splitted task has business value on their own?